soxueren/atsd/api/sql/README.md

 ### CAST

 The `CAST` function transforms a string into a number.
-The number can then be used in arithmetic expressions.
+This number can then be used in arithmetic expressions.

 ```sql
 CAST(inputString AS Number)